 Gina currently co-directs Sound Healers of Washington, and travels all over as a Kirtan artist.

 Gaura Vani grew up in a Vaishanava community in India.
-He has recorded with multiple kirtan artists, under different names, including As Kindred Spirits and The HanuMen.
+He has recorded with multiple kirtan artists including As Kindred Spirits and The HanuMen.

 He says that singing Kirtan is one of the best ways to open the heart.
 His favorite of the mantras is the Maha (Great) Mantra.
 He says the whole universe is contained in the mantras three words: Hare, Krishna, and Rama.
 Gaura Vani associates Rama as being the “ocean of spiritual pleasure.”